List of Fraggle Rock characters: Gorgs

 The Gorgs were developed by art director Douglas Cook in the Isle of Wight.
 In one of the final episodes, all leaves suddenly drop from The Nirvana Tree in the Gorg's Garden, which is the traditional sign that the reigning King must abdicate his throne and allow the crown prince to succeed.
 But after eating the last Nirvana leaf, Junior shrinks to Fraggle size, sees the realm from their point of view (including a consultation with Marjory the Trash Heap), and upon returning to his Gorg stature, invites his Fraggle friends to his coronation.
 As King, his first act is to abolish the Gorg monarchy, introducing a Fraggle-like society where all creatures are socially equal.

-In design, the Gorgs are similar to Big Bird, but are operated in a more technologically advanced manner by two puppeteers: Rob Mills, for example, performed inside the body of the Junior Gorg puppet, allowing Junior to use both hands.
+In design, the Gorgs are similar to Big Bird, but are operated in a more technologically advanced manner by two puppeteers: Rob Mills, for example, performed inside the body of the Junior Gorg puppet, thus allowing Junior to use both hands.
 The puppet's head was separate from the body, and on-set, Richard Hunt would insert his hand into a waldo to move Junior's mouth (and provide his voice) while using a device to control his eyes.
+The masks for the Gorgs have their own TV monitors in them so that the Gorg performers can see where they are going.

 Marjory the Trash Heap

 Marjory the Trash Heap (performed by Jerry Nelson in the live-action series, Aymee Garcia in Fraggle Rock: Back to the Rock, voiced by Rob Paulsen in the animated series) is a wise being (referred to as an "oracle") that serves as the garbage dump of the Gorgs.
 She and her heckling heralds live near the Gorg's garden, and she gives the Fraggles guidance and advice, which the Fraggles regard with reverence, although they do not worship her.
 She also appears to have some magical abilities (specifically telepathy and the ability to teleport items or Fraggles), although she does not often use them.
 Sometimes she knits to pass the time.
 She has an uncle named Maximillian (which was somehow spelled with a "silent Q"), whom she refers to as "Uncle Max".
 In the animated series, Marjory speaks in a Jewish/Yiddish accent.
 Although being made of the Gorgs's junk, and having no real need for clothing, Philo and Gunge occasionally lavish her with jewelry (headbands and bracelets made of random objects), and often looks at her Fraggle clientele through a pair of spectacles mounted on a stick.

-The character has a popular aftermath in the German version of the serial where Marjory is named Allwissende Müllhalde (engl. all-knowing Trash Heap).
-Today, this name is used as a common synonym for search engines especially Google, and Wikipedia.
+In the German version of the serial, Marjory is given the moniker Allwissende Müllhalde (engl. all-knowing Trash Heap).
+In the German-speaking world this is still used as a common synonym for search engines and other sources of information on the Internet, e.g. Google and Wikipedia.

 She was designed by Michael K. Frith and built by Jane Gootnick and Maria McNamara.